Turning forty comes with distinct notes. Your metabolism is slowing down or is nonexistent. Yearly doctor checkups are now mandatory.

 But I’ve found that while the quantity of friendships might wane, the quality of my friendships has generally improved over time, and at this point in my life, friendships are the best they’ve ever been.
-In my experience, my friendships are more meaningful after forty.
+In my experience, friendships are more meaningful after forty.

-Below are five reasons why friendships are something to look forward to in your 40’s.
+Below are five reasons why friendships are something to look forward to in your 40s.

-1 – Less Time But More Connection
+1 – Less Time, But More Connection

 I had so many other interests, and this meant I was an anomaly in my circle of friends.
-So instead I steered clear of trying to make friends even though I was in a new city.”
+So instead, I steered clear of trying to make friends, even though I was in a new city.

-“I liked that I had a tribe who encouraged me to do better and be better.
-Whether it came to doing more exercise or being more mindful of my salaah.
+I liked that I had a tribe that encouraged me to do better and be better.
+Whether it came to doing more exercise or being more mindful of my salaah,

-These friends had my back and they got me.
+These friends had my back, and they got me.
 It left me feeling like I belonged, something I never felt in my twenties or thirties.
-And we were not even spending time together on a daily or weekly basis, but our get togethers were valued more.”
+And we were not even spending time together on a daily or weekly basis, but our get-togethers were valued more.

 2 – Expectations Are Low, But Rewards Are Immense

-Your forties come with the understanding that everyone is busy and forgiveness and letting go are more important than your expectations.
+Your forties come with the understanding that everyone is busy and that forgiveness and letting go are more important than your expectations.

 “I get a lot of apologies for tardiness or missed rendezvous.
-My response is always the same, ‘It’s okay.
-Every woman I work and play with juggles an incredible schedule and it seems that most, like me, don’t really want it any other way.’
+My response is always the same: ‘It’s okay.
+Every woman I work and play with juggles an incredible schedule, and it seems that most, like me, don’t really want it any other way.’

-“Maybe we can cut back, but we don’t want to.
+Maybe we can cut back, but we don’t want to.
 We are old enough to have seen and done so much, and this includes experiencing immense beauty and goodness.

-We want to see more, give more, do more.
-The women I know in my age group – 40’s – are phenomenal, and I love having them as friends.
+We want to see more, give more, and do more.
+The women I know in my age group—40s are phenomenal, and I love having them as friends.